MinimalistCat2019/NorthcoderNews/README.md

 12. receive a 404 error if you follow a non-existent path/a path for a non-existent article/topic.
 13. receive a 400 error if you follow a path for an invalid article ID.

-## GitHub
-MinimalistCat2019/NorthcoderNews
-Contribute to MinimalistCat2019/NorthcoderNews development by creating an account on GitHub.

-## GitHub
-MinimalistCat/pw-nc-news
-BE Review.
-Contribute to MinimalistCat2019/pw-nc-news development by creating an account on GitHub.